AustinSHend/MusicImportKit/README.md

     * Simpler methods of MP3 conversion (e.g. FFmpeg, which uses LAME as well) strip the LAME header info from the output MP3 and thus there is no (easy) way to tell if an unknown MP3 file that you find used LAME in its creation or an inferior tool (such as FhG).
 For being courteous to others (and our future selves), we take extra steps to preserve this data.
 Manual decoding to .wav and encoding to .mp3 is actually (~33%) faster than using an FFmpeg implementation, but destroys tags in the process so we handle that manually.

 * ReplayGain:
-    * MetaFLAC's ReplayGain implementation cannot be multithreaded and takes a *large* portion (~50%) of the conversion process time.
-Disable ReplayGain if you don't need it and speed is a priority.
+    * BS1770GAIN's ReplayGain implementation cannot be multithreaded and includes relatively intensive true peak calculation.
+This means ReplayGain calculation takes a frustratingly *large* portion (~70%) of the overall conversion process time.
+Disable ReplayGain if you don't need it or speed is a priority.
-    * MetaFLAC cannot handle files of varying bit-depths and sample rates, so we calculate those using flac.exe instead.
-This adds some computation time as FLAC will actually be re-encoding the file while calculating the ReplayGain, but it doesn't add as much time as it would take to upsample/increase BPS of all files to match each other with SoX and then running MetaFLAC on them (previous solution).
-In addition, upsampling (sample rate) causes audio data to change and ReplayGain calculation will be affected (you can upsample and downsample losslessly through SoX, but while it's in a state of non-original sample rate the audio data is different).
-    * MetaFLAC and FLAC are both required for ReplayGain calculation.
-In most cases, FLAC will not be used at all.